oschina/kooder/README.md

 **prompt**

-Every startup will execute mvn to ensure that the configuration file takes effect
+Every startup will execute `mvn install` to ensure that the configuration file takes effect

 **Use it in Gitlab**